Reem-lab/Leaderboard-Api/README.md

 <!-- Feel Free to Add, Update, Delete Any Section you find needs so -->

-# To Do List
+# LeaderBoard

-> This project about I will get data from API and i will display the name and the score in the screen and user can also enter his/her name and score. 💯
+> This project A small game displays to user his score and his name, you can get it from its API and post new players and their scores to the API. 💯

 <!-- <img src="Capture.PNG" width="70%" /> -->